BenjaminShinar/udemy_docker_mastery/Lectures/section-12-13-14-15-16-kubernetes.md

 Four service types.
 </summary>

-exposing containers to the outside world, allow them to recieve connections, we use the `kubectl expose` command to create a serice for __existing pods__. a service is a consistent end point for a pod, the common way is by using CoreDNS to resolve services by name.
+exposing containers to the outside world, allow them to receive connections, we use the `kubectl expose` command to create a service for __existing pods__. a service is a consistent end point for a pod, the common way is by using CoreDNS to resolve services by name.

-there are four diffrent types of serivs:
+there are four different types of services:
 - ClusterIP (default)
 - NodePort
 - LoadBalancer
 - ExternalName

-ClusterIP is only availble in the cluster, has it's own dns address, a single, internal virtual IP. pods can reach serivce on apps port number. like in swarm, when we have an internal ip.
+ClusterIP is only available in the cluster, has it's own dns address, a single, internal virtual IP. pods can reach service on apps port number. like in swarm, when we have an internal ip.
-NodePort is for stuff outside the cluster, high port allocated on each node. port is open of every node IP, the LoadBalancer is more advanced, mostly used on the cloud, an external load balancer, comes from the infrastrucutre.
+NodePort is for stuff outside the cluster, high port allocated on each node. port is open of every node IP, the LoadBalancer is more advanced, mostly used on the cloud, an external load balancer, comes from the infrastructure.
 ExternalName is less common, its about resolving external names in the DNS. might be used in migration

 there is also a kubernetes _ingress_ for http requests.

 Creating a ClusterIP Service:

-again, we create two terminals, one that watches the pods and one tha does the actual thing. the container itself knows to return the enviornment variables. we create the service with the `kubectl expose` command and the port number. this doesn't change the pods actually. it creates a ClusterIP. this ip is only accessible from within the cluster.
+again, we create two terminals, one that watches the pods and one tha does the actual thing. the container itself knows to return the environment variables. we create the service with the `kubectl expose` command and the port number. this doesn't change the pods actually. it creates a ClusterIP. this ip is only accessible from within the cluster.
 ```sh